 - Obtain and set up the IPTV set-top box.

-- Connect the set-top box to the internet via an ethernet cable or WiFi.
+- Connect the set-top box to the internet via an Ethernet cable or WiFi.

 - If the IPTV service has a standalone app, install it in the set-top box.